ktkiiski/coffee-pot/README.md

 python manage.py capture --scheduled
 ```

-If there is fresh coffee, you may also notify Slack, according to the configuration:
+If there is fresh coffee, you may also notify Slack, according to the configuration.
+Note that this only works if the `SLACK_WEBHOOK_URL` environment variable is configured.

 ```bash
 python manage.py capture --notify